- City Clerk

 Request an Absentee Ballot

-Voters may submit a request for an absentee ballot to be mailed to them as early as August 10, 2022, using one of the following methods:
+Voters may submit a request for an absentee ballot using one of the following methods:

 - Request by Phone - Westbrook residents may call the City Clerk's Office at 207-591-8116 to request an absentee ballot.

-- Request by Mail - Complete this application and submit it to the City Clerk's Office to have an absentee ballot mailed to you.
+- Request by Mail - Complete the fillable PDF application and submit it to the City Clerk's Office to have an absentee ballot mailed to you.
 You may also use this form if an immediate family members wishes to submit the ballot order on your behalf, or if you wish to designate a third person to pick up a ballot for you.

 Voting an Absentee Ballot at City Hall